 Making Sesne of MS: In this short film we ask people if a diagnosis with MS has affected how they feel about themselves.

 I'm feeling down or anxious

-Feeling down or anxious is common in MS. It may be the result of dealing with your diagnosis, troublesome symptoms or the unpredictability of living with a long-term condition.
-However, depression and anxiety can be symptoms of MS in their own right if an MS lesion has occurred in an area of the brain associated with mood.
+Feeling down or anxious can happen for many reasons, whether this is dealing with your diagnosis, worrying about symptoms or the sheer unpredictability of living with MS. However, depression and anxiety can be symptoms of MS in their own right if an MS lesion is present in an area of the brain associated with mood.

-Depression or anxiety can come on suddenly or may creep up bit by bit without you realising.
-It's OK to deal with low mood in your own way to begin with by talking things through with family, friends or in online or face to face support groups.
-If you continue to feel down or are worried, then seek professional advice about treatments from your MS nurse or GP.
+Low mood, depression or anxiety can come on suddenly or creep up on you bit by bit without you realising.
+Talking things through with family, friends or in online or face-to-face support groups can help with low mood.
+However, if you continue to feel down or it feels like things are escalating, consider seeking professional advice about treatment options, such as counselling or medication, from your MS nurse or GP.

 I'm not thinking straight